 Website Security Is A Process

 First things first: we need to recognize that web security is a process.
 It’s tempting to view security as a one-and-done type of project.
-Do the right things at the outset and walk away confident in a job well done.
+Do the right things at the outset of securing your business website, and you’ll walk away confident in a job well done.

 Unfortunately, cybersecurity isn’t as simple as locking your valuable data in a safe.
 Attackers are always changing tactics and learning new vulnerabilities in existing systems.
 Not to mention building databases full of usernames and passwords and automated tools to help them employ them.

-So remember- all of these principles and practices should be continually assessed and re-evaluated to make sure that everything is up to current standards.
+So remember- all of these principles and practices should be continually assessed and re-evaluated to make sure you’re constantly securing your business website and that everything is up to current standards.

 Areas Of Vulnerability

-The second concept to understand when dealing with web security is to understand where your system is open to attack.
+The second concept to understand when securing your business website is to understand where your system is open to attack.

 In general, it’s helpful to think of three levels of vulnerability in any system: